htrc/torchlite-hackathon/docs/projects.md

+{% include header.html %}

 We are excited to see what ideas attendees have for potential projects to work on during the hackathon.
-While we hope to really encourage and cultivate participants' own creative projects, we also recognize that first time hackers may be overwhelmed when it comes time to finding a project to work on.
+While we hope to encourage and cultivate participants' own creative projects, we also recognize that first time hackers may be overwhelmed when it comes time to finding a project to work on.
 For that reason, we've clearly articulated a few potential projects, which HTRC staff will lead and participants can join.

 # Publication Place Map